Soumya murder case: Review

-The Supreme Court decided to hear the review petition filed by the victim’s mother and the Kerala government, seeking review of its judgment.
-On 11 November 2016, The Supreme Court dismissed the review petition against the verdict discarding the death penalty for convict in Soumya’s murder, stating that "the role of the accused in causing injury No. 2 by pushing the victim out of train is not free from doubt and the medical opinion is to the effect that Injury No. 1, by itself, was not sufficient to cause death."
+The Supreme Court decided to hear the review petition filed by the victim's mother and the Kerala government, seeking review of its judgment.
+On 11 November 2016, The Supreme Court dismissed the review petition against the verdict discarding the death penalty for convict in Soumya's murder, stating that "the role of the accused in causing injury No. 2 by pushing the victim out of train is not free from doubt and the medical opinion is to the effect that Injury No. 1, by itself, was not sufficient to cause death."

 Curative petition

 On 28 April 2017, a Six Judge Bench of Supreme Court has dismissed the curative petition filed by Government of Kerala stating that no case is made out within the parameters indicated in the decision of the court in Rupa Ashok Hurra vs Ashok Hurra & An.
 (2002).

+Prison escape and recapture (2025)

+On 25 July 2025, Govindachami escaped from Kannur Central Jail where he was serving his life sentence, breaking out from Block 10 by cutting the iron bars of his cell with a makeshift tool.
+The escape was discovered during the morning cell inspection, with CCTV footage capturing his exit from the high-security facility that houses over 1,000 inmates.
+Police launched an extensive manhunt across the region, focusing their search on railway stations and bus stands.
+Later the same day, Govindachami was recaptured by police in central Kannur city, specifically from a house in Talap area, bringing the brief escape to an end.